DiamondLightSource/epics_device/docs/epics_device.rst

     This function can be called from the IOC shell, but in this case the return code is lost.

+..  function:: unsigned int check_unused_record_bindings(bool verbose)

+    This function is useful for checking for any mis-match between the published record bindings and the EPICS database.
+This should be called after :func:`iocInit` has been called, and will return the number of published bindings with no corresponding bound EPICS record.
+If `verbose` is set a message will be printed naming each missing binding.

 PUBLISH Overview
 ----------------